marick/Midje/README.md

 I call this a "fact" because, in a world without mutability, it just *is* a fact that the `numerical-reverser` of 103 is
-301. I like to think of programming as making false claims about the world of the program, then changing that world to make the claims true.
+301. Since I work [test-first](http://en.wikipedia.org/wiki/Test-driven_development), I like to think of programming as making false claims about the world of the program, then changing that world to make the claims true.